JuliaMusic/JuliaMusic_documentation.jl/docs/src/index.md

 # Introduction
-This documentation describes how to use packages of the [JuliaMusic](https://github.com/JuliaMusic).
-They are about reading, manipulating and saving data related with music.
+This documentation describes how to use packages of the [JuliaMusic](https://github.com/JuliaMusic), which are about reading, manipulating and saving data related with music, and are written in the [Julia](https://julialang.org/) programming language.
 Most of the functionality comes in the form of the [MIDI](https://en.wikipedia.org/wiki/MIDI) format which is described later on this page.

 !!! info "News"
     Check out the page "News" for the latest updates to our packages.